Best Starfield weapons guide – guns, melee weapons, and grenades list

 • N67 Smartgun – This heavy weapon chews through both enemies and ammo with ease.
 While you can use mods to improve handling and recoil, I’d suggest investing into armor-piercing rounds instead.

-• The Last Priest – The only melee weapon that’s worth actually using in our books.
-It deals huge damage, and can randomly deal elemental damage, too.
+• The Last Priest – The best melee weapon and the only one that’s worth actually using in our books.
+It deals huge damage, and can randomly deal elemental damage, too, ranging between corrosive, radiation, poison, and incendiary damage.
 If you’re gonna run out of ammo and have to rely on a melee weapon, at least make it this one.

 The Magshot is a Pistol that deals huge basic damage, and is accurate over a very large range.
 Effectively, it combines the power of a rifle with the fire rate and reload speed of a pistol.
 The Trickshot is even better if you can get it from the UC faction mission ‘War Relics’.
 On every fourth shot, the Trickshot fires two shots instead of one, potentially being one of the highest damaging guns in all of Starfield.